modularml/mojo/docs/manual/get-started/hello-world.md

 in step 1, and make sure you correctly [installed Mojo](/mojo/manual/get-started/#install-mojo).

-### Build an executable binary
+## 3. Build an executable binary

-Now, build and run an executable:
+Finally, let's build and run that same code as an executable:

-1. Create a stand-alone executable with the `build` command:
+1. Create an executable file with the [`build`](/mojo/cli/build.html) command:

     ```sh
     mojo build hello.mojo
     ```

-    It creates the executable with the same name as the `.mojo` file, but you can change that with the `-o` option.
+    The executable file uses the same name as the `.mojo` file, but you can change that with the `-o` option.

 2. Then run the executable: